Ensuring high standards

 A Group-wide integrated management system (IMS) ensures compliance with laws and internal regulations and clearly assigns responsibilities within the company.
 One principle of the IMS policy is that “safety takes priority in what we do.”
 The quality framework is enshrined in a management manual that is binding for all employees and managers across the Group.
 The company’s dedicated quality department, Corporate Quality, is directly subordinate to the Chief Operating Officer (COO) and reports quarterly to the Executive Board on quality aspects and flight-related incidents.
 MTU Safety Management in accordance with the International Civil Aviation Organization (ICAO) standard is part of the IMS and defines how to handle safety-related air-traffic events.
 Appropriate organizational structures and responsibilities, such as a Flight Safety Board and a Flight Safety Manager, have also been established.
 High quality standards together with product safety and reliability are enshrined in the MTU Principles as key corporate objectives.
 Through independent, accredited external auditors, we regularly validate and certify our IMS.

-We take into account all safety and environmental requirements of regulatory authorities in the early stages of planning new engines for later use, and compliance must be documented as part of the certification process.
+We take into account all safety and environmental requirements of regulatory authorities in the early stages of developing new engines for later use, and compliance must be documented as part of the certification process.
 We employ a comprehensive testing program involving test rigs and test series to validate the safe flight operation of our products.
 This includes being able to ensure safe operation during a hailstorm or a bird strike (following a bird ingestion event) and complying with strict limits on pollutants and noise emissions.
 MTU components frequently exceed aviation authority requirements, because our customers demand high standards when it comes to fail-safe operation and eco-efficiency.
-In addition, our manufacturing and maintenance of engine parts and modules meets all required occupational safety and climate protection standards.
+In addition, our manufacturing and maintenance of engine parts and modules meets all required occupational safety and environmental protection standards.

 Sustainability over the entire lifecycle of an engine